 Gross profit margins in support and service remained consistent with the prior year.

 In general, changes in cost of hardware trend consistently with hardware revenue.
-For the fiscal year, margins are slightly lower due to decreased sales of higher margin hardware upgrade products.
+For the fiscal year, margins were slightly higher due to increased sales of higher margin hardware upgrade products.

 OPERATING EXPENSES